Protected

 The problem

-Additionally, blog subscription notifications are Tumblr’s highest-performing push notification in terms of open rate and reactivations.
-It was buried behind a menu in the blog view.
-Likely many didn’t know it existed.
+Blog subscription notifications are Tumblr’s highest-performing push notification for open rate and reactivations.
+It was buried behind a menu.
+Most users never found it.

-The blog header as of October 2024, six icons competing for space
+The blog header as of October 2024, icons competing for space

 Fig 02 The blog header as of October 2024.
 4 icons, a “snowman” overflow menu, and no clear indication you can be notified when this blog posts.